T. D. Dasan Std. VI B

 T. D. Dasan Std.
 VI B is a 2010 Indian Malayalam-language film written and directed by Mohan Raghavan and produced by Paul Vadukumcherry.
-The film deals with a child's desire to see his father, and the beginning is made when he gets a clue from a piece of paper he finds in his mother's trunk.
-The wanderings of the boy's mind and the real unravel of world which is a mix of dreams, desires and the present are portrayed in the movie.
+The film deals with a child's desire to meet his father, beginning when he finds a clue in a piece of paper in his mother's trunk.
+The wanderings of the boy's mind and the real unraveling of the world, which is a mix of dreams, desires, and reality, are portrayed in the movie.

 The film features Master Alexander, Biju Menon, Jagadish and Shwetha Menon in the lead roles.

 Master Alexander won the Best Child Actor award in an online poll conducted by The Times of India.
 The film opened in Kerala theatres on 9 April 2010 to universal acclaim.
 It was screened at various international film festivals and has garnered several awards.
 Despite all the acclaim, the film performed poorly at the box office.

 T. D. Dasan Std.
 VI B was the only film directed by Mohan Raghavan who died a year after the release of the film.

 Plot

-T. D. Dasan (Master Alexander) is a young boy who lives with his mother (Shwetha Menon).
-His father had left them years back when Dasan was an year old.
+T. D. Dasan is a young boy who lives with his mother.
+His father had left them years back when Dasan was a year old.
 Dasan gets his dad's address from his mother's old trunk box and writes him a letter.

-Dasan's father had moved out of that address and the letter reaches the current resident Nandakumar Poduval (Biju Menon), an Ad film-maker who lives with his thirteen-year-old daughter Ammu (Tina Rose) in Bangalore.
-Nandan requests Ammu's caretaker Madhavan (Jagadish) to find out the whereabouts of the person and deliver the letter to him.
+Dasan's father had moved out of that address and the letter reaches the current resident Nandakumar Poduval, an Ad film-maker who lives with his thirteen-year-old daughter Ammu in Bangalore.
+Nandan requests Ammu's caretaker Madhavan to find out the whereabouts of the person and deliver the letter to him.
 But Madhavan is not that enthusiastic and the letter ends up in the waste bin.
 Ammu sees this and feels bad about it.
 She starts writing replies to Dasan, as if they were written to him by his dad.
 The young boy is excited at the thought of having found his dad, and shares all his feelings and needs with his dad.
 Ammu promptly replies with pens and other gifts Dasan asked his father.

 Later Dasan's mother gets to know this and gets shattered by this news.
 Nandan also gets to know this news and becomes furious at his daughter, revealing that Dasan's father had actually died months ago while suffering from jaundice.
 He now wants to meet Dasan, apologize and tell him the truth.
 Dasan's mother was later found dead under mysterious circumstances.
 When Nandan comes to meet Dasan, he understands that Dasan is now an orphan, who was now under the care of his uncle Raman Kutty.
 Dasan meets Nandan, who now sees him as his father.
 Nandan first thinks of leaving the place without Dasan but changes his mind soon after.